GabeScott/standard-works-vault/General Conference/1983 October - God Grant Us Faith.md

 As our fathers labored in faith with a moving vision of the destiny of this work, even so can we.
 There is so much to be done, so much improvement to be made, but we can do it, walking in faith.

-“If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you.”
-(Matt.
-17:20; italics added.)
+“If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; *and nothing shall be impossible unto you.*” ([[Matthew 17.20|Matt.
+17:20]]; italics added.)

 So declared the Lord.

 God grant us faith, I humbly pray in the name of Jesus Christ, amen.